Kirtley F. Mather: Academic freedom and social activism

-Mather became well known for his commitment to progressive social causes, serving as the first president of Promoting Enduring Peace.
-From the academy, to the court room and on the national stage, Mather was a determined advocate and activist for academic freedom and human rights.
-A harbinger of Mather’s willingness to stakeout unpopular positions in the service of academic freedom is what his biographer, Kennard Bork refers to as the “Kornhauser Affair” at Denison University in 1922.
+Mather was committed to progressive social causes, serving as the first president of Promoting Enduring Peace.
+From the academy, to the court room and on the national stage, Mather was advocate and activist for academic freedom and human rights.
+A harbinger of Mather's willingness to stakeout unpopular positions in the service of academic freedom is what his biographer, Kennard Bork refers to as the “Kornhauser Affair” at Denison University in 1922.
 In this instance Mather championed the cause of Professor Sidney I. Kornhauser whose failure to achieve tenure was perceived by many colleagues to involve anti-semitic or anti-liberal bias among some university supporters and members of the administration.
-Kornhauser went on to a distinguished teaching career at the University of Louisville, where the medical school’s library bears his name.
+Kornhauser went on to a teaching career at the University of Louisville, where the medical school's library bears his name.

-Massachusetts Teachers’ Oath
+Massachusetts Teachers' Oath

 Mather took a leadership role in resisting the Massachusetts Teachers' Oath of 1935.